ZornsLemma/ozmoo/acorn-changelog.md

 ## 14.48 (alpha 60)

-* Fix a bug introduced in the second processor build where top_line_buffer and top_line_buffer_reverse were allocated in the space for the fast scroll code, even though that is in the host not the second processor.
-We need to explicitly allocate space for this on a second processor.
+* Fix a recently-introduced bug in the second processor build where top_line_buffer and top_line_buffer_reverse were allocated in the space for the fast scroll code, even though that is in the host not the second processor.
+We need to explicitly allocate space for these buffers on a second processor.
 Thanks to Ken Lowe for reporting this.

+* Fix a long-standing build bug with game files which are very close to being exactly 64K in size.
+These would cause an attempt to do a non-vmem tube build with ACORN_GAME_PAGES=256, which would trigger a non-recoverable build error when attempting to load ACORN_GAME_PAGES into a CPU register.
+Thanks to Fredrik Ramsberg for reporting and fixing this.

 ## 14.48 (alpha 59)